-Almost immediately after the Louisiana Purchase.
-American settlers, seeking new opportunities, began to crowd into southwestern Missouri Territory which, by 1819, became the Arkansas Territory.
+Almost immediately after the Louisiana Purchase, American settlers began to crowd into southwestern Missouri Territory, which became the Arkansas Territory in 1819.
 At this time, Arkansas Territory encompassed all of the lands west to the 100th Meridian and south of the 36th parallel, give or take.
-In 1824, those lands become Indian Territory by an act of Congress.Indian Territory was created in a trade, so to speak.
-Southeastern tribal nations like the Choctaws ceded their ancestral lands east of the Mississippi for new lands in the west.
+In 1824, those lands had become Indian Territory by an act of Congress as a trade, so to speak.
+As southeastern tribal nations like the Choctaws had ceded their ancestral lands to non-Choctaws east of the Mississippi River, they received for new lands in the west.
 These new lands encompassed all of southern Oklahoma between the Red River and the Arkansas River.*

 According to accounts by an early settler, Peter Hudson, Eagletown was for many Choctaws simply a brief stopping point to get their bearings.
 Then, the emigrants would leave to set up permanent homes near Doaksville or within the hills of the Quachita Mountains.
 For a brief while, it served as the seat for the newly formed Eagle County in 1850.
 However, Choctaw attempts at autonomy were interrupted with the Civil War, and the county was dissolved.
 Eagletown continued to exist, but didn't really thrive until the railroad came through.

 The Choctaw Railroad, which would became the St. Louis-San Francisco (Frisco) Railway before bought by the Kiamichi Railroad, came through Eagletown at the turn of the 20th century.
 Its main purpose was to supply trees to and ferry finished lumber away from the sawmills that had grown into a sizeable industry with McCurtain County.
 Many non-Choctaw Americans moved into this portion of Oklahoma to take advantage of new job opportunities.
 A school was established, and its continued existence allowed Eagletown to hang on as a viable town into the 21st century.

 Discover more Ghost Towns in my book!